ArashPartow/exprtk/readme.txt

 (3) Return Value
 Variable and vector  definitions have a  return value.
-In  the case of variable definitions, the value  to which the variable  is initialized will be returned.
+In  the case of variable definitions, the value  to which the variable  is initialised will be returned.
 Where as for vectors, the value of the first element (eg: v[0]) will be returned.